 Best Time to Visit India

 When you should take your trip to India depends on a wide variety of factors.
 Are you planning to visit the cultural sites in North India, lounge around the beaches in South India, or perhaps try to do both?
 Do you want an itinerary packed with outdoor activities, like rafting down the Ganges River in Rishikesh, or focused more on indoor tourist attractions, such as temples in Varanasi or the National Museum in New Delhi?
+Many of these are weather dependent.

 And then there's India's vast calendar of holidays to consider, anchored by the Holi color festival in the spring and Diwali celebration of lights in the fall.